MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/guid.md

  **Data1**

 > An unsigned long integer data value.

  **Data2**

 > An unsigned short integer data value.

  **Data3**

 > An unsigned short integer data value.

  **Data4**

 > An array of unsigned characters.

 ## Remarks

  **GUID** structures are used in MAPI as follows:

 - In the [MAPIUID](mapiuid.md) structures that uniquely identify service providers.

 - For interface identifiers.

 - In the property set names of named properties.

 Message store and address book providers generate a **GUID** structure to use in their **MAPIUID** structure.
 By passing the resulting **MAPIUID** to [IMAPISupport::SetProviderUID](imapisupport-setprovideruid.md), these service providers inform MAPI of their unique identifier.

 Also, they are used in the implementation of Microsoft Remote Procedure Call (RPC) and the Object Description Language (ODL).
-For more information about these uses, see the  *Microsoft RPC Programmer's Guide and Reference*, *OLE Programmer's Reference*  ,and  *Inside OLE*, *Second Edition*  .
+For more information about these uses, see the *Microsoft RPC Programmer's Guide and Reference*, *OLE Programmer's Reference*, and *Inside OLE*, *Second Edition*.

-The **GUID** structure is defined in the  *Win32 Programmer's Reference*  .
+The **GUID** structure is defined in the *Win32 Programmer's Reference*.
 Specific values for **GUID** structures that are used within MAPI are defined in the MAPI header file Mapiguid.h.

 ## See also

 [MAPIUID](mapiuid.md)
 [MAPI Structures](mapi-structures.md)